TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

     *   Full Name (as provided by Google).
     *   Profile Picture (Optional, for user interface display).
 *   **Payout Information:** When you exchange "TEBREWS" for rewards, we collect the necessary contact details to deliver the reward (e.g., a valid email address for digital gift cards).
 We never ask for credit card numbers or banking passwords.
-*   **Survey & Demographic Data (TheoremReach):** When you participate in Rewarded Surveys, you may be asked to provide demographic information (such as gender, postal code, year of birth, employment status, etc.) to qualify for specific surveys.
+*   **Survey & Demographic Data (TheoremReach & BitLabs):** When you participate in Rewarded Surveys via our partners TheoremReach or BitLabs, you may be asked to provide demographic information (such as gender, postal code, year of birth, employment status, etc.) to qualify for specific surveys.
-    *   **Voluntary:** Providing this data is entirely voluntary, but necessary to match you with surveys.
+    *   **Voluntary:** Providing this data is entirely voluntary, but necessary to match you with surveys relevant to your profile.
-    *   **Processing:** This data is collected directly by our partner TheoremReach within their secure interface.
-TEBRUS does not store your detailed survey answers on our own servers, but we receive a "User Profile" status to help filter opportunities.
+    *   **Processing:** This data is collected directly by these partners within their secure interfaces.
+TEBRUS does not store your detailed survey answers on our own servers, but we may receive a generic "User Profile" status or metadata to help filter opportunities.
 *   **Customer Support:** If you contact us via email, we collect your email address and the message content.

 ### B. Information Collected Automatically